w3c/distributed-tracing-wg/CONTRIBUTING.md

 ## Participation
 There are three categories of project participation:

+1. Non Working Group Member.
+This is anyone who  participates in the group's activities in any of our communication channels (email, github issues/PRs, meetings, etc.).
+In contrast to Working Group members they can file a PR but not vote on a PR.
+They can, however, create issues for specifcations.
-1 - Working Group Member.
+2. Working Group Member.
 This is anyone who officially participates in the group's activities in any of our communication channels (email, github issues/PRs, meetings, etc.).
 Working group members can file PRs against documents and can participate in the PR voting procedure.
-Working Group members need to be employed by a W3C member organisation or participate as invited experts.
+Working Group members need to be employed by a W3C member organization or participate as invited experts.
-2 - Non Working Group Member.
-This is anyone who  participates in the group's activities in any of our communication channels (email, github issues/PRs, meetings, etc.).
-In contrast to Working Group members they cannot file a PR or vote on a PR.
-They can, however, create issues for specifcations.
-3 - Chairs and Co-Chairs are members of the group but have the ability to perform administrative actions on behalf of the group.
+3. Chairs and Co-Chairs are members of the group but have the ability to perform administrative actions on behalf of the group.
 For example, manage the website, github repos and moderate the meetings.
 Their actions should be done with the knowledge and consent of the group.
 They also have the ability to merge/close PRs, but only per the group's approval.

 ## PRs
 Typically, PRs are expected to meet the following criteria prior to being merged: